haydenxlane/Chapters-Projects/README.md

 To run the program, task managing script needs to be created as tasks.py.
 All the commands need to be passed to the terminal as follows:

-invoke function name --argument1 --argument2 etc
+invoke function-name --argument1 --argument2 etc

 Functions and possible arguments: